World Federation of Right to Die Societies

-The World Federation of Right to Die Societies is an international federation of associations that promote access to voluntary euthanasia.
+The World Federation of Right to Die Societies is an international federation of associations that promote access to voluntary assisted dying.
 It holds regular international meetings on dying and death.

-The World Federation, founded in 1980, consists of 45 right to die organizations from 25 countries.
+The World Federation, founded in 1980, consists of 64 right to die organizations from 30+ countries.
 The Federation provides an international link for organizations working to secure or protect the rights of individuals to self-determination at the end of their lives.

 World Right to Die Day

 World Right to Die Day is celebrated November 2 in countries such as France, Italy, Mexico, New Zealand, and Venezuela.
 The celebration was founded in France at the World Federation Conference in 2008 and has since spread.
 The participating countries vary in their customs of celebration.
 This day also falls within the celebration of Dia De Los Muertos in Mexico and is represented in the bigger cities as part of their celebration.